-Students will participate as part of a pro or con team in one debate during the next-to-last inperson session of the semester.
+Students will participate as part of a pro or con team in one debate during the last class of the semester.
 Teammates will rate one another's participation as part of the debate grade.
 Additionally, students will submit questions ahead of time to me about the other two cases (i.e., the two debates where they are NOT on a debate team).
 Failure to submit participation ratings or questions will dock points from the debate participation grade.

-OPTIONAL Evaluation Review (for extra credit): May 16
+OPTIONAL Evaluation Review (for extra credit): May 6